 Annapurna Trek: From Hidden Valleys to Thorung La pass

-Sherpa Trekking's Annapurna Trek offers a unique and immersive journey through the heart of Nepal's Annapurna range.
-We've carefully designed this route to showcase the region's hidden treasures, steering clear of the well-worn paths of the traditional Annapurna Circuit.
+Sherpa Trekking's Annapurna Trek is a special and engaging journey.
+It goes through Nepal's Annapurna range.
+Furthermore, we carefully designed this route in order to show the region's hidden treasures.
+This path avoids the usual Annapurna Circuit trails.

 Annapurna Trail Itinerary: From Nar Phu to Thorung La pass